-The Code covers every stage of the home-buying purchase – pre-contract, exchange of contract and during occupation.
+The Code covers every stage of the home-buying process – pre-contract, exchange of contract and during occupation.

-Home Buyers must be given enough pre-purchase information to help them make suitably informed purchasing decisions.
+As a Home Buyer you should be given enough pre-purchase information to help you make a suitably informed purchasing decision.

 In all cases this information must include: